hubersky/adaptavista/README.md

-All the test located in test directory
+All the tests located in test directory

 To run all tests type in the terminal - npx playwright test